Categories

 Museum Camp could do more to actively facilitate this transmission.
 Every participating institution should be strongly encouraged to have at least a debriefing session for camp returnees.
 These could involve their peers, their superiors or everyone, in some circumstances.
 Given that Museum Camp has become intensely popular and will only become more so in future years, this could be a part of the price of admission for participants who come as institutional employees (or emissaries).
 At the end of the day, follow-through is important.
 If you are going to send a staff person to Museum Camp, you must also be prepared to give them a serious forum for imparting what they learned once they get back.

-Nina Simon is helping to start a revolution.
+Nina is helping to start a revolution.
 Let’s do our part to make sure that she succeeds.

 1. Dean Krimmel says: